-But the question is, when will Google stop offering this service or abolish free use of these tools?
-Maybe it’s time to think in terms of building their own software by the Icelanders themselves which would be made according to their needs.
+But the question is, when will Google stop offering this service or abolish free use of these digital tools?
+Maybe it’s time to think in terms of building their own software by the Icelanders themselves which would be made according to their language needs.
 Fortunately, at the moment there is a strategy that is in sight by the authoritarian governments in Iceland that would lead to the protection and maintenance of the Icelandic language from extinction in the future.

 Meanwhile, if you need Icelandic translation services get in touch by phone or live-chat, we’ll provide you with quality translations at affordable rates.

 Humans are about 200,000 years old, and that’s how long we have known death.
 Everything has its time after which it cannot exist.
 Death is not only limited to humans.
 In fact, it is not even limited to living things.
 Death also affects things related to humans.
 Cultures and civilizations die, and new cultures and civilizations take their place.
 Just like species of animals become endangered and then extinct, languages disappear too.